jundalisay/superb/content/en/research/kepler/harmony/book-1/part-26.md

 So if we now introduce rules, imposing a definite proportion upon pairs [of lines], not given in such a way that when they were combined they formed one of the 12 kinds [of line already discussed]

 But the pairs given in some other way, namely when it is required for one given line also to find its greater part so that the ratio of the smaller to the greater part will be equal to the ratio of the greater part to the sum of them both; or alternatively the ratio of the greater to the smaller will be equal to the ratio of the smaller to the remainder.

-When the two are subtracted, the result will not always be [a line belonging to] some more remote degree [of com- mensurability], but in the circumstances, we shall fall back on one of the kinds that have been discussed, and having fallen back on it, we shall compare the line that is found, which of itself is of the eighth degree,^"* with lines of the fourth degree.
+When the two are subtracted, the result will not always be [a line belonging to] some more remote degree [of commensurability], but in the circumstances, we shall fall back on one of the kinds that have been discussed, and having fallen back on it, we shall compare the line that is found, which of itself is of the 8th degree, with lines of the fourth degree.

 In this way, 2 lines of the fourth degree (as defined in Section 15) together formed an area, from which, when it is cast into the form of a square, there emerged [as the side of the square] a line called a Medial: so the two lines, the Whole and one part, form, by subtraction, the other part, or the two parts, by addition, form the whole.